 What are some potential risks of breast augmentation surgery?

 Capsular contracture is a condition in which the tissues around the breast implant become hard.
 When this happens, the implant can become distorted and the tissue around it, painful.
 In some cases the pain or deformity is so bad that surgery is required to remove the capsule and or implant.
 Fortunately, the rate of this occurring when undergoing breast augmentation surgery is low and there are ways for you and the surgeon to reduce this risk.
 There are many theories as to why capsular contracture develops after breast augmentation surgery.

 The most common etiology is probably bacteria.
 One of the leading thoughts is that some bacteria from surgery contaminate the breast implants.
 The body responds with inflammation in the region that is contaminated.
 Inflammation can lead to a more aggressive scar response within the breast pocket.
 For this reason, meticulous care for sterility is the rule when operating.
 Antibiotics certainly reduce this risk but cannot eliminate it.
 Even under the most meticulous circumstances bacteria can contaminate the breast implants.

-Fortunately, infections after breast augmentation surgery are rare events.
+Fortunately, infections after breast surgery are rare events.
 If they do occur, most are treated with antibiotics and resolve.
-In cases where the breast implant itself becomes infected, additional surgery is required and the breast implant may need to be removed from the breasts.
-After waiting at least 3 months, the implant generally can be replaced.
+In cases where the breast implant itself becomes infected, additional surgery is required and the breast implant may need to be removed.

 Schedule Your Complimentary Consultation